deanturpin/germs.dev/posts/projects.md

 # C++ experience and side-projects

 Commercially I develop using C++17, therefore I maintain various side-projects on GitLab to explore new C++ features.
 These projects include audio processing, trading strategy back-testing and Companies House analysis.

 I'm an advocate of ad-hoc scripting for rapid development of ideas, and I believe a solid foundation in ubiquitous languages like Bash and Python is essential in CI and cloud computing.
-I also have an interest in a more functional approach to programming offered by template metaprogramming and languages such as Haskell.
+I also have an interest in a more functional approach to programming offered by template metaprogramming and Haskell.

 ## Example projects
-- Discrete Fourier Transforms in C++23: `dft.germs.dev`
+- Discrete Fourier Transforms in C++23: __dft.germs.dev__
-- Command line OpenAI script: `turpin.cloud`
+- Command line OpenAI script: __turpin.cloud__
-- Energy usage calculations in Haskell: `energy.turpin.cloud`
+- Energy usage calculations in Haskell: __energy.turpin.cloud__
-- C++ training material for junior developers: `turpin.dev`
+- C++ training material for junior developers: __turpin.dev__
-- Online logbook: `turpin.one`
+- Online logbook: __turpin.one__